tkesgar/hash-of-lyra/README.md

 #### `AlgorithmNotAvailableError`

-Thrown if the environment does not support the algorithm.
+Thrown if the environment does not support the algorithm, although `hash-of-lyra` officially supports the algorithm.

 ```js
 try {